If you are just “cold calling,” you have already lost.

 There is a big difference between just cold calling and having an effective prospecting process of which cold-calling is a part.

 Here are some tips to make your cold calling reap results.

 1. Don’t follow commonly accepted wisdom.

-Most people fail and are frustrated with prospecting by phone.
+Many people fail and frustrated quickly with prospecting by phone.
 If you don’t approach this very differently than the great unwashed – you will also fail and be frustrated.

 You can do a lot of dialing and get nothing.
 With the right methods you can dial fewer times in the right places, connect with your targets and have conversations that result in a meaningful next step.

 In high-level multi-step sales environments successful prospectors dial less, because they actually have conversations.

 You get what you measure.
 Measure dials – that is what you will get.
 Measure results – that is what you will get.